kavyamanohar/msc-reviewed-speech/DATASHEET.md

 9. **Are there any errors, sources of noise, or redundancies in the dataset?** If so, please provide a description.

 	*The speech data collection and review are crowd-sourced.
-No special effort has been taken up to verify the content for errors.
 We believe the review process should have helped to curate the speech as noiseless as possible.*

 10. **Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g. websites, tweets, other datasets)?** If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g. licenses, fees) associated with any of the external resources that might apply to a future user?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.

 	*This is a subset of speech samples collected and reviewed in [MSC app](https://msc.smc.org.in).
 Those speech samples which has received atleast three positive review scores are published in this repo.
-The complete speech data set in `.webm` format is available [here](https://gitlab.com/smc/msc).
+The complete speech data set in webm format is available [here](https://gitlab.com/smc/msc).
 The original source as well as this data set are published under CC-BY-SA 4.0 License*

 11. **Does the dataset contain data that might be considered confidential (e.g. data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals' non-public communications)?** If so, please provide a description.